davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

 **The code above is undesirable for several reasons.** First, `MAX` is entirely arbitrary and defined at the programmer's discretion.
 Secondly, for the runs that do not require anywhere close to
 `MAX` employees, this program ends up wasting quite a bit of space.

 Okay.
 You might think the above example is contrived.
-After all, why didn't we ask the user for the number of employees first, and then create the array using that size.
-Consider the following code that *would* work in Java **but not C!**:
+After all, why didn't we ask the user for the number of employees first, and then create the array using that size.  -->

+In most of the programs we write, the exact space requirements may not be known until runtime.
+Consider the following code that asks the user how many employees they need to store, and then creates an array to store that many employees.
+This approach works in Java **but not C!**:

 ```c
 #include <stdio.h>